uwcnc/cnc_github_tutorial/forking_workflow.md

 - **Local Repo**: This is the local repo on the device of the individual developer, and it is where development occurs.
 It is a clone of the "Forked Remote" repo.

 ![featured_hud478d74d48d19bfd1c1c03fc398c8033_312322_720x0_resize_lanczos_3](https://user-images.githubusercontent.com/97498519/176066441-ac8fadbf-a6c3-4dd1-b137-d59274bdcb0e.png)

-**Note**: There is a separate workflow that you may encounter which uses branches within the same repository to achieve similar effects.
-There is a tutorial for that as well: https://github.com/pqz317/cnc_github_tutorial/blob/main/feature_branch_workflow.md

 The steps through this demo are:
 1. Fork this "Parent" Repo to create a "Forked" Repo